 The Master of Physiotherapy program aims to prepare physiotherapy graduates who are principled leaders in professional physiotherapy practice.
 Graduates will practice across a range of settings, health systems and communities, and connect with people, their culture and local environment.
 They will be professionally engaged with colleagues and other health care professions.
 Emphasis will be placed on developing contemporary health professionals who are reflective and responsive critical thinkers and effective communicators.
 The course aims have been developed to ensure that graduates meet the Australian Standards for Physiotherapy (Australian Physiotherapy Council).

 At the completion of the course, students are expected to be able to:

-- identify and apply key theoretical and practice approaches within physiotherapy;
+- identify and apply key theoretical and practice approaches in physiotherapy;

-- integrate physiotherapy knowledge and skills to manage disorders across the lifespan in a wide variety of settings with both individuals and populations including rural and remote health;
+- integrate physiotherapy knowledge and skills to prevent and manage disorders across the lifespan in a wide variety of settings with both individuals and populations including rural and remote health;

 - collaborate and communicate with clients to meet their health needs in a culturally sensitive manner;

 - select physiotherapy interventions relevant to the needs of clients using reflective and evidence-based practice;

 - apply physiotherapy skills in the assessment, diagnosis, treatment and rehabilitation of clients and in health promotion and disease prevention, supported by technology;